ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ### **Descriptive Analysis**

-#### Gender and Educational Attainment: Results
+#### **Gender and Educational Attainment: Results**

 The results of the descriptive analysis presented in the Gender and Educational Attainment dashboard page showcases that, across all survey years, women had a higher proportion of individuals reporting an education of a High School Diploma or above.
 This result was achieved by comparing the percentage of those in the male and female population who had either an equivalent high school education or greater or less than some high school or below for each year.
-The plots showing the breakdown of educational attainment by men and women in this sample are depicted below.
+The plots showing the breakdown of educational attainment by men and women in this sample are depicted in **Figures 22-32**.

 ![US Male Educational Attainment in 2010](images/malexedu2010.png)